19hours/sg-statutes/Acts/COVID-19 (Temporary Measures) Act 2020.md

 ### Prescribed period

+3\.—(1) The Minister may, by order in the

+Gazette

-3\.—(1) The Minister may, by order in theGazette, prescribe a period not exceeding 6 months for the purposes of this Part and Parts 2 and 3.
+, prescribe a period not exceeding 6 months for the purposes of this Part and Parts 2 and 3.

+(2) The Minister may, by order in the

+Gazette

-(2) The Minister may, by order in theGazette, extend or shorten the prescribed period for or by a period determined by the Minister, and the period may be extended or shortened more than once.
+, extend or shorten the prescribed period for or by a period determined by the Minister, and the period may be extended or shortened more than once.

 (3) An order mentioned in subsection (2) may specify that the extension of the prescribed period does not apply in relation to any paragraph of section 5(3), and the provisions of Part 2 apply during such an extension as if that paragraph were omitted.